kavandeloo97/CBH-DWIpipe/README.md

 ```
 ssh <yourusername>@dimag.sri.utoronto.ca
 ```
-## 1. Conversion of file format to BIDS
+## 1. Conversion of file format from dicom to compressed nifti and organization into BIDS convention